mingcv/IdeasForNMS/README.md

 Finally, this dual-layered system could also be applied to player avatars.
 A high-detail "private" model for the player's own view and a lower-detail "public" model for online interactions would improve performance.
 This, combined with a more advanced character creation system and a wider range of animations, would greatly enhance player immersion.

 Thank you for your time and for creating such an incredible universe for us to explore.
-The possibilities for the future of No Man's Sky are truly exciting! #NoMansSky #NMSVoyagers @NoMansSky
+The possibilities for the future of No Man's Sky are truly exciting!